12th World Festival of Youth and Students: Events

 The main organizer of the festival events was the Soviet Preparatory Committee, chaired by Vladimir Fedosov, secretary of the Central Committee of the Komsomol.

 The Komsomol relied heavily on the infrastructure of the Moscow 1980 Summer Olympics for the festival venues, including the Luzhniki Olympic Complex and the Cosmos Hotel, which accommodated 3,000 foreign participants.
 The opening of the festival took place at a four hour parade and ceremony at Luzhniki stadium and was broadcast live on Soviet television.
 The festival was opened with a welcome speech from the newly-elected General Secretary of the CPSU Central Committee, Mikhail Gorbachev:

 Here, in the homeland of the great Lenin, you can directly feel how deeply our young people are devoted to the noble ideals of humanity, peace and socialism.
 I think we all agree that there is no more important and urgent task for humanity today than saving and strengthening peace.
 To this we are bound by the concern for the future and the memory of the past.
 Your forum takes place in the year of the 40th anniversary of the defeat of Hitler's fascism and Japanese militarism, the end of the Second World War - the most bloody and brutal war.
 After it there was so much suffering and grief, affecting the lives of several generations - it urgently demands that we prevent the recurrence of such a disaster.

-The festival included an exhibition of young artists, a photo exhibition, and concerts by amateur and ethnic groups, as well as professional performers from the socialist states such as Zemlyane, Mashina Vremeni, Tsvety, Integral, Dean Reed, Bajaga i Instruktori, Bijelo Dugme and Western musicians Bob Dylan, and Everything but the Girl.
+The festival included an exhibition of young artists, a photo exhibition, and concerts by amateur and ethnic groups, as well as professional performers from the socialist states such as such as Alla Pugacheva, Valery Leontiev, Anne Veski, Irina Otieva, Sofia Rotaru, Mikhail Boyarsky, Zhanna Bichevskaya, Igor Sklyar, Yuri Antonov, Viktor Reznikov, Nadezhda Chepraga, The Leningrad Concert Orchestra, Zemlyane, Mashina Vremeni, Tsvety, Integral, Dean Reed, Karel Gott, Biser Kirov, Bajaga i Instruktori, Elán, Bijelo Dugme and Western musicians Bob Dylan, Udo Lindenberg, and Everything but the Girl.
 "Waltz of Silence", a song by Yuri Livshits, was the final melody of the festival.